myDevicesIoT/cayenne-docs/docs/LORA.md

     + **Thingpark cloud config:** Skip – Cayenne does not require this optional field.
 + Network
     + **Connectivity plan:** Select an appropriate Actility plan here for activating your device under.
-    + **AS routing profile:** Select the Cayenne route that you created above in **Step 2** from the dropdown here.
+    + **AS routing profile:** Select the Cayenne route that you [created earlier](#lora-actility-create-cayenne-routing-profile) from the dropdown here.
 This will forward the information from your device to Cayenne so that once your device is online, Cayenne will receive its information.
 + Administrative data
     + **Device name:** Used by Actility.
 Cayenne does not use this information.
     + **Marker:** Used by Actility.
 Cayenne does not use this information.